 “My Cherry Amour is one of my favorite wines.
 Made from 100 percent locally grown tart cherries, it’s prepared in a fashion similar to that of a bold red wine by fermenting on the skins for a week before pressing.
 The finished wine is back sweetened to 0.5% before bottling.
 Because My Cherry Amour is not overly sweet, it is surprisingly versatile for a fruit wine.
 It can be a refreshing summer wine on its own, or make a nice addition to sangria.
 As a table wine, it makes an interesting pairing when served with ham or you can use your imagination.
 The wine can also be paired with chocolate and served as dessert.” – John Halbrendt, vintner

 If you haven’t yet embarked on this tasting journey, the Adams County Pour Tour includes 20 stops throughout the Adams County countryside and downtown Gettysburg.
-Pick up a free trail map and passport at any participating location to begin.
+Pick up a free passport at any participating location and check out the virtual map here to begin.
 The best part?
 You earn prizes just for sampling unique beverages and collecting stamps in your passport!